ksparavec/pyrlab/doc/GPU.md

 ## NVIDIA GPU hardware support

 NVIDIA GPU hardware is explicitly supported in both PyLab and RLab images.
-Whether support is built into image is controlled via parameter in `Makefile`:
+Whether support is built into the image is controlled via parameters in `Configuration.mk`:

 ```
 CUDA_INSTALL := yes